 - H1.
-Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - ✓ If the data being reported are final figures for the 2020-2021 academic year (see the next item below), use the 2020-2021 academic year's CDS Question B1 cohort. - ✓ Include aid awarded to international students (i.e., those not qualifying for federal aid). - ✓ Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - ✓ For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "nonneed-based scholarship or grant aid" on the last page of the definitions section. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - ✓ If the data being reported are final figures for the 2023-2024 academic year (see the next item below), use the 2023-2024 academic year's CDS Question B1 cohort. - ✓ Include aid awarded to international students (i.e., those not qualifying for federal aid). - ✓ Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - ✓ For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:
+Indicate the academic year for which data are reported for items H1 , H2 , H2A , and H6 below:

-2021-2022 Estimated or 2020-2021 Final
+☑ 2024-2025 Estimated or ☑ 2023-2024 Final

 Which needs-analysis methodology does your institution use in awarding institutional aid?
 (Formerly H3)

-Federal methodology (FM)
+✓ Federal methodology (FM)

-Institutional methodology (IM)
+☐ Institutional methodology (IM)

-Both FM and IM
+☐ Both FM and IM

 Need-based Non-need-based

 (Include non-need- based aid use to meet need.)
 (Exclude non-need- based aid use to meet need.)

 Scholarships/Grants

 Federal

 State all states, not only the state in which your institution is located

 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college

 Total Scholarships/Grants \$0.00 \$0.00

 Self-Help

 Student loans from all sources (excluding parent loans)

-Federal Work-Study
+Federal Work-Study Not Applicable

 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

 Total Self-Help \$0.00 \$0.00

 Parent Loans